DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the Anomaly graph displaying?

 The anomaly graph is displaying activites out of the ordinary for metrics it is applied to.
-On my dashboard the Mongo metric is pretty flat therefore not triggered, once applied to the custom metric (generated randomly) we can see the anomalies getting highlited.
+On my dashboard the Mongo metric is pretty flat therefore not triggered, once applied to the custom metric (generated randomly) we can see the anomalies getting highlighted.

 See screenshot below :
   ![API](19-anomaly.JPG)